raas-dev/configent/README.md

 - 100% automated installation of only curated, stable and battle-tested tools
 - 95% consistent user experience both on macOS and the beloved Linux distros
-- There is one, and only one, way to do tasks in terminal - the most efficient
+- There is only one way to install, update and change language runtime versions
 - If something switches context faster than `tmux` and `zsh`, we'll switch to it
 - The secure open source web browser, VSCode and a killer terminal.
 That's it.